spywhere/Javatar/README.md

 * Operation:
 	* Do class or package operation such as organize imports, rename class or package
 	* More details on Javatar Operations
+* Project Settings:
+	* Adjust settings for current project
+	* More details on Project Settings
 * Packages Manager:
 	* Download, install or uninstall Javatar packages and Tools for package creators.
 	* More details on Additional Packages